carlescliment/moco/README.md

 ## Advanced controllers

 The controller we have written is enough for greeting people, but normally you will need a bit more in your logic.
 In fact, you will probably need to access to other services from your controller.
-MoCo lets you access to the dependency injection container by writting advanced controllers.
+MoCo lets you access to the dependency injection container by writing advanced controllers.

 Change the declaration of the controller in `config.yml` and add a parameter: